dailybruin/the-stack/docs/website-code.md

 `projects.html` is used for the Project Gallery page.

-### `_plugins`

-Plugins extend the functionality of Jekyll. **Clone plugins from a git repo** to add a new plugin here.
-The reason we do this instead of just dropping the `.rb` file in is that if we need to update the plugin, it's easy to run `git pull` in that directory.

-`jekyll-figure-image-tag` allows in-post images with captions using the `figure_img` tag.

-`responsive-youtube-jekyll-tag` allows for responsive YouTube video embeds with the `youtube` tag.

 ### `_posts`

 This is where the text and metadata for all posts is stored.
 Posts follow